serverless/blog/posts/2018-02-06-websockets-iot-realtime-updates.md

 ---
-title: Using Websockets and IoT for real-time updates, serverless-ly
+title: Using Websockets and Lambda for real-time updates, serverless-ly
 description: Need a serverless way to give you app updated data in real-time?
 Try this solution with Websockets.
 date: 2018-02-06
 layout: Post